gesellix/couchdb-prometheus-exporter/README.md

 Thanks go to the Prometheus team, which is very active and responsive!

-I also have to admit that the couchdb-exporter code is heavily inspired by the other [available exporters](http://prometheus.io/docs/instrumenting/exporters/), and that some ideas have just been copied from them.
+I also have to admit that the couchdb-prometheus-exporter code is heavily inspired by the other [available exporters](http://prometheus.io/docs/instrumenting/exporters/), and that some ideas have just been copied from them.